 Blanche’s bouncer brother, as the beef grew louder, said

-“take it outside,” as it says right in the bar brawl rule book.
+“take it outside,” just as it says in the official bar brawl rule book.

 And so they did.
 While a crowd of drunken gawkers gawked,